Idiopathic Hypersomnia

 Researchers and clinicians in Australia receive very little or no education with regard to narcolepsy and disorders of hypersomnolence.
 This lack of knowledge and understanding has direct negative health outcomes for sufferers including delayed diagnosis and treatment.
 Our Education Day was a unique opportunity designed for medical and allied health care professionals, sufferers, and their families and friends to learn more about these disorders from our invited speakers and from each other.

 Missed this event?
 There are videos of all of the info sessions.
-Go to Hypersomnolence Australia's website to watch them.
+Go to Hypersomnolence Australia's YouTube Channel to watch them.